bdrobinson/mm-holidays-site/src/content/bursary.md

 # How to apply

-You can apply for the bursary by ticking the relevant box on [the booking form](/booking), and from there we will get in touch with you.
-To ask any questions before applying, please email [bookings@madnessandmayhem.org.uk](mailto:bookings@madnessandmayhem.org.uk).
+You can apply for the bursary or ask any questions by emailing [madnessandmayhem@ventures.org.uk](mailto:madnessandmayhem@ventures.org.uk).